 The introduction of Low Energy

 In short, any technology released by SIG can be called Bluetooth technology.
 In 2010, Bluetooth SIG merged with Wibree.
-The wireless technology was founded by Nokia, Nordic Semiconductor and other parties, with the aim of finding a lower-power wireless communication technology for mobile phone peripherals.
+The wireless technology was founded by Nokia, Nordic Semiconductor, and other parties, to find a lower-power wireless communication technology for mobile phone peripherals.